KarlHeitmann/rg_explorer/README.md

 Explore the source code of your favorite projects using this TUI wrapper for [RipGrep](https://github.com/BurntSushi/ripgrep).

+This project is heavily inspired on Vim, because you have two different modes to input commands.
+The `normal mode`, which you can switch tabs, span more or less context lines, change selected file, etc. And the `insert mode`, which you can use to input data: input a filter for folders, edit search term, etc.

+Much of the functionality of this project is not documented neither the UI provides you clues on what you can do.
+This project was built as an educational project, for me to practice Rust language, and for others to collaborate with this project and practice their coding skills.
+The intention is that newcomers can read the source code, experiment, find out what this project does and then collaborate with simple tasks as inline documentation for the project.

 It launches a `rg` instance with arguments defined by the user, and adds the `--json` flag so it can parse the output of `rg` command and creates a data structure with the parsed result.
 Take a look at this example